dannybloe/dzVents/README.md

 			return acc + val
 		end, 0)

-Suppose you want to get data points older than 45 minutes and count the values that are higher than 20:
+Suppose you want to get data points older than 45 minutes and count the values that are higher than 20 (of course there are more ways to do this):
 ```
 	local myVar = domoticz.data.myVar